Qwen

 -

-$port: The port number for connecting to seekdb.
-Default is2881. -
+$port: the port for connecting to seekdb, which is2881by default. -

-$database_name: The name of the database to be accessed.tipThe user for connection must have the
+$database_name: the name of the database to be accessed.tipThe user for the connection must have the

-For a Unix-based system (such as Ubuntu or MacOS), run the following command in the terminal:
+For Unix-based systems (such as Ubuntu or macOS), you can run the following command in the terminal:

 export DASHSCOPE_API_KEY="YOUR_DASHSCOPE_API_KEY"

-For Windows, run the following command in the command prompt:
+For Windows, you can use the following command in the command prompt:

 set DASHSCOPE_API_KEY=YOUR_DASHSCOPE_API_KEY